Comments of the morning:

 60stwice said, "I've been waiting for 2 years for the people to turn to our basic right to public demonstrations & protests.
 Welcome, grandchildren.
 Keep up the pressure and the establishment will bend to the rule of the people.
 Now, where are my flowers...."

-Do you feel your views align with those of these commenters?
+Do your views align with these commenters' thoughts?
 Post a comment below or sound off on video.

 Compiled by the CNN.com moderation staff.
 Some comments edited for length or clarity.